The Meseta

 Carrión de los Condes

 One of the standout places to stay is the Albergue Parroquial Santa María.
 It’s run by a group of young Augustinian nuns who are warm, kind, and full of energy.
-Every evening, they host a sing-along in the entrance hall.
-Hymn sheets are handed out, and pilgrims from all over the world squeeze into every available space—even sitting on the stairs—to join in.
+Every evening at 6 pm, they host a sing-along in the entrance hall.
+Hymn sheets are handed out, and pilgrims from all over the world squeeze into every available space to join in.
 Songs are sung in various languages, and everyone is encouraged to participate.
 It’s a simple, heartfelt experience that brings people together.

 Albergue parroquial Santa María